Nano4jp1698/pdsnd_github/README.md

 * Trip Duration stats
   * Displays statistics on the total and average trip duration
 * User stats
   * Displays statistics on bikeshare users
+Moreover, it also filters the data by day or month.

 ### Files used
 chicago.csv